oseen/IOH5Write/README.md

 Some hints on the HDF5-compilation
 ----------------------------------
-I generally build HDF5 from scratch, as the pre-build binaries available around on the different systems I use is all build with different options.
+I generally build HDF5 from scratch, as the pre-build binaries available around on the different systems I use are all build with different options.
 Building HDF5 does not require any special libraries, but it is easy to miss that HFD5 automatically disable the building of shared libraries (which is necessary for OpenFOAM) when building parallel versions.

 This branch was tested with hdf5-1.10.5.
 You can download it from https://portal.hdfgroup.org/display/support/Download+HDF5.